psu13/mutable-hakyll/posts/what-is-in-a-pointer.md

 incremented it until it fell off the end of the range of addresses that were actually physically available in the computer.

-Over time, and especially as machines moved from 32-bit to 64-bit basic values, even more semantics have been layered over the "integer" representation of machine addresses.
-Things
+Over time, and especially as machines moved to 32-bit and then 64-bit basic values, even more semantics have been layered over the "integer" representation of machine addresses.
-like:
+Things like:

 - Virtual memory and access control, as we saw above.
 - Tagged values, where data also carries a type tag that can be used for various sorts of